telegram-sms/telegram-sms/README.md

 A robot running on your Android device.

+Android 5.0 or lower?
+[Click here](https://github.com/telegram-sms/telegram-sms-compat) to download the latest and greatest.

 The primary language used for commit messages is Simplified Chinese.
 However, you're welcome to use English in commit messages when making contributions.

 **Please visit [https://reall.uk](https://reall.uk) to submit and discuss issues regarding this project.**